Scottish Champion Hurdle Preview, Tips, Runners & Trends

 3. Noble Alan (3:36.80) in 2009

 Looking at the future form, is the winner worth following next time out?
-From the past 20 if you had followed the winner of the Scottish Champion Hurdle next time out then you would have backed a total of 4 winners.
-Backing all 19 runners who have been out since to win at SP next time out, would have returned an LSP of -2.43.
-Ahead of the 2026 Scottish Champion Hurdle why not head over to the racing predictions for tips on other races today?
+Over the past 20 renewals, if you had followed the winner of the Scottish Champion Hurdle next time out, then you would have backed a total of 4 winners.
+Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of -2.43.
+Whilst we wait for the 2027 Scottish Champion Hurdle, remember you can get daily racing predictions from the expert tipsters on the racing predictions page.

-When looking over the past 20 renewals, a time of 3:34.40 was set by Border Castle in 2008, which is the quickest time over that period, the runner was trained by Andrew Haynes and ridden by Nick Scholfield.
-The slowest winning time was set in 2024 when Favour And Fortune won in a time of 3:54.38, booked to ride was Tom Cannon by the trainer Alan King.
+When looking over the past 20 renewals, a time of 3:34.40 was set by Border Castle in 2008, trained by Andrew Haynes and ridden by Nick Scholfield, which is the quickest time over that period.
+The slowest winning time was set in 2026 when Dedicated Hero won in a time of 4:02.53 for trainer Sandy Thomson, who booked Danny McMenamin in the saddle.

 What the expert says...